Confederate States of America: Slaves

-Across the South, widespread rumors alarmed the whites by predicting the slaves were planning some sort of insurrection.
+Across the South, widespread rumors predicted the slaves were planning insurrection, causing panic.
 Patrols were stepped up.
-The slaves did become increasingly independent, and resistant to punishment, but historians agree there were no insurrections.
-In the invaded areas, insubordination was more the norm than was loyalty to the old master; Bell Wiley says, "It was not disloyalty, but the lure of freedom."
+The slaves did become increasingly independent and resistant to punishment, but historians agree there were no insurrections.
 Many slaves became spies for the North, and large numbers ran away to federal lines.

+According to the 1860 United States census, about 31% of free households in the eleven states that would join the Confederacy owned slaves.
+The 11 states that seceded had the highest percentage of slaves as a proportion of their population, representing 39% of their total population.
+The proportions ranged from a majority in South Carolina (57.2%) and Mississippi (55.2%) to about a quarter in Tennessee (24.8%).

-Lincoln's Emancipation Proclamation, an executive order of the U.S. government on January 1, 1863, changed the legal status of three million slaves in designated areas of the Confederacy from "slave" to "free".
-The long-term effect was that the Confederacy could not preserve the institution of slavery, and lost the use of the core element of its plantation labor force.
-Slaves were legally freed by the Proclamation, and became free by escaping to federal lines, or by advances of federal troops.
+Lincoln's Emancipation Proclamation on January 1, 1863, legally freed three million slaves in designated areas of the Confederacy.
+The long-term effect was that the Confederacy could not preserve the institution of slavery and lost the use of the core element of its plantation labor force.
 Over 200,000 freed slaves were hired by the federal army as teamsters, cooks, launderers and laborers, and eventually as soldiers.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their slaves as far as possible out of reach of the Union army.

 Though the concept was promoted within certain circles of the Union hierarchy during and immediately following the war, no program of reparations for freed slaves was ever attempted.
 Unlike other Western countries, such as Britain and France, the U.S. government never paid compensation to Southern slave owners for their "lost property".
+The only place compensated emancipation was carried out was the District of Columbia.